Jaycrystalz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of the addition of 128 with the value stored in the environment variable followed by a new line
+prints the result, divides it, followedd by a new line